 Know the Importance of Dimensional Model in Creating Data Warehouse?

 Traditional Approaches & the issues: I had 2 options in my mind at that time to deal with this situation:

 - Create new tiny dimensions for all of these attributes.
 But then, I was worried that my good-looking, picture-perfect model is going to get crowded with all these new dimensions that have nothing much to them other than just those codes, flags & types.

 - Add all these transactional attributes to my fact table.
 But then, my fact table won’t just stand for 100 million rows of these sparsely populated attributes.

-Advantages: A profile dimension allows all the columns to be queriable, while only adding one column to the fact table, and providing a much more efficient solution in comparison to either creating multiple dimensions, or leaving all the data in the fact table.
+A profile dimension (dimensional modeling in data warehouse) allows all the columns to be queriable, while only adding one column to the fact table, and providing a much more efficient solution in comparison to either creating multiple dimensions, or leaving all the data in the fact table.
 By moving such transactional attributes to a profile dimension, you’ve got fewer indexes on the fact table which might be important depending on the size.

 An Engine That Drives Customer Intelligence

 Oyster is not just a customer data platform (CDP).
 It is the world’s first customer insights platform (CIP).
 Why?
 At its core is your customer.
 Oyster is a “data unifying software.”

 Gain more insights, case studies, information on our product, customer data platform